humank/ddd-practitioners-ref/README.md

 After several years, Alberto Brandolini introduced the Event Storming approach to go through the DDD concept and make it easy to implement.

-Event storming is a rapid, lightweight, and underappreciated group modeling technique that is intense, fun, and useful for accelerating development teams.
+**Event storming is a rapid, lightweight, and underappreciated group modeling technique that is intense, fun, and useful for accelerating development teams**.
 It's a synthesis of facilitated group learning practices from Gamestorming and the principles of domain-driven design (DDD).
 The technique isn't limited to software development.
 Frankly speaking it is recommend to invite all the stakeholders to join the storming workshop, collect each opinions from each viewpoints.

 You can apply it to practically any technical or business domain, especially those that are large, complex, or both.